Xinnji/TravelerMUD/README.md

 - verbs.py - function definitions for in-game player commands.
 - events.py - function definitions for event functions (includes conditions, actor methods, etc.)
 ## Dev Tracker
 The game has undergone radical refactor and so does not currently exist.
-Dev tracker is for the new paradigm, which is WIP.
 ### Out-of-game skeleton
 - [ ] Static data for the world is stored in a database or JSON file format.
 This is just text that needs to be